The Space Law Review: Australia

 Any actions for compensation for damage caused by the launch and return of a space object and the launch of high-power rockets are heard by the Federal Court and Federal Circuit Court.
 Any appeal to a decision of these courts would need to be brought before a court of appellate jurisdiction.

 Distinctive characteristics of the national framework

-Following the commencement of Australia's new legislative framework, the country now has some of the most business-friendly space laws in the world, including among the key spacefaring nations (e.g., France, the United Kingdom and the United States).
+Following the commencement of Australia's new legislative framework, the country now has some of the most business-friendly space laws in the world, including among the key spacefaring nations (e.g., France, the UK and the US).
 It also has one of the most recently established national space agencies – the ASA – responsible for administering the new legislation and delivering on Australia's space-related international obligations under it.

 - the arrangements for the launches from aircraft in flight, as well as the launching of high-power rockets;